tomdyson/octorates/README.md

 # OctoRates

-OctoRates is a web application that displays Octopus Agile electricity rates, allowing users to view all upcoming slots, the cheapest slots, or the cheapest slots for tomorrow.
+OctoRates is a simple API and web application that displays Octopus Agile electricity rates, allowing users to see all upcoming slots, the cheapest slots, or the cheapest slots for tomorrow.

 Live site: [https://octorates.tomd.org/](https://octorates.tomd.org/)